PaloAltoNetworks/squidproxy/README.md

-# squidproxy
+# Squid Proxy patch to run tproxy preserve the 5 tuple of client traffic
-This repository is for squid proxy code patches and how to make squid proxy work with decryption broker feature to send traffic to an ICAP server for inspection.
+By default squid proxy changes the source port number for client traffic while configured to handle connections in tproxy mode.
+This patch will make squid not change the source port number so that it can work with the decryption broker feature.
+This readme also has pointers to configure squid proxy as ICAP client to a DLP (in this case clamav via c-icap and squidclamav plugin for c-icap).

 More information about how to configure Decryption Broker Feature can be found here at https://docs.paloaltonetworks.com/pan-os/8-1/pan-os-admin/decryption/decryption-broker